LuPro/SlabelFish/README.md

   --ts_dir TS_DIR    Specifies the location of the base directory of TaleSpire.
 Only needed for
                      encoding to ensure valid input data from the JSON. **WIP** --in_file IN_FILE  Enter a file name for SlabelFish to read the data (TaleSpire slab or JSON string) from.
-Don't specify this and positional argument 'data' at the same time, in case of conflict, this will be discarded.
+File name can be 'stdin', in which case it reads from sys.stdin later on (Input terminated by newline).
+Don't specify this and positional argument 'data' at the same time, in case of conflict, positional data will be discarded.
   --out OUT_DATA     Enter a file name that serves as output for the final result.
 Progress output
                      like info messages with -v are still printed on the command line.